-The PPO Working Party hopes that reading the paper will help provide avenues of enquiry around the key considerations for actuarial professionals working with PPOs.
+The PPO Working Party hopes that reading the paper will help provide avenues of enquiry around the key considerations for actuarial professionals working with PPOs, whether new to PPOs and in need of sign-posting, or experienced practitioners wishing to add depth to their thoughts on the area.
 However, the Working Party cautions that such papers can quickly become out of date and even generic statements may not apply to individual firms or situations.
 The Working Party does not intend to provide guidance and could not do so effectively through this medium.
 The Working Party instead encourages actuaries to continue to develop their technical and professional skills in relation to PPOs, and apply their own judgement to their own challenges, and hopes this paper can be of help to actuarial professionals as they do this.
+PPOs generate complex liabilities that have far-reaching implications for organisations exposed to them and practitioners should seek-out additional support if needed.